 - Stomach problems - The histamines found in red wine can cause some people to experience digestive issues, including diarrhea.
 Other people have problems with heartburn from red or white wine.

-The same hangover cures you use after too many mojitos will work with wine too.
+The same hangover cures you use after too many mojitos will work with wine, too.
 However, to maximize your chances of feeling better, try some of these ideas that specifically target the compounds and chemicals that can make a wine hangover extra nasty.
-These techniques, plus a little extra rest, will have you back on your feet soon.